christopherskyi/getting-cleaning-data-course-project/README.md

 The raw data set can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-DOWNLOAD THE ZIP FILE INTO THE FOLDER WHERE YOU PUT THIS SCRIPT AND UNZIP FROM THERE.
+DOWNLOAD THE ZIP FILE INTO THE FOLDER WHERE YOU PUT the run_analysis.R SCRIPT AND UNZIP IT THERE.

+After that, just run the R script to create the final tidy data set.

 The R script was created with R version 3.2.0 (2015-04-16)